 Navy Day on October 27th salutes all of the military personnel who have served, both past and present, in the United States Navy.

-The United States Navy (USN) is the naval warfare service branch of the United States Armed Forces.
-It’s also one of the seven uniformed services of the United States.
+The United States Navy (USN) is the naval warfare service branch of the United States Armed Forces and one of the seven uniformed services of the United States.
 The U.S. Navy currently stands as the largest, most powerful navy in the world, with the highest combined battle fleet tonnage.
 The service engages over 340,000 personnel on active duty and more than 71,000 in the Navy Reserve.

-Throughout the Revolutionary War, their importance grew.
+Throughout the Revolutionary War, the Navy’s importance grew.
 Today, the United States maintains 40 naval bases across the country, including the world’s largest Naval Station Norfolk, in Norfolk, Virginia.